smaameri/openai-realtime-api-websocket-server/README.md

 # OpenAI Realtime API Websocket Server

-This is a websocket server for connecting to the OpenAI Realtime API
+This is an Express websocket server for connecting to the OpenAI Realtime API

 Useful if you want to connect to the OpenAI API from a frontend application, but don't want to store your API Key on the backend.